CADTutor

 R.K McSwain has some very nice tutorials on his blog.

 Welcome!
 You have likely arrived here looking for ways to improve your AutoCAD performance or perhaps increase your AutoCAD knowledge and skills.
 I hope I can add to your current skill set or somehow contribute to increasing your productivity.
-I continue to use AutoCAD 14 to do my machine design and detail work so If you would like up to date information regarding the latest AutoCAD releases, you may be interested in visiting some of my favorite blogs and web sites that I have linked to on the left.
+I currently use AutoCAD 2015 to do my machine design and detail work so If you would like up to date information regarding the latest AutoCAD releases, you may be interested in visiting some of my favorite blogs and web sites that I have linked to on the left.

-I hope you don't mind a gentle plug for my software "CadTempo".
+A gentle plug for my software "CadTempo".
 While developing the methods and procedures I use in my daily activities, one of the first AutoLISP programs I wrote was a time logger.
 My reasoning was, if I could determine the work that required the most amount of time, my customization efforts would be best spent addressing those items.
 Additionally, I would be able to determine if my efforts were of value, and just how much value.
 As the saying goes Time Is Money, and I wanted to know where my money was!

 I have since created a commercial product and made it available to the CAD community.
 Please visit the CadTempo web site to see how it may fit your needs.
 Download a free 30 day trial and take some measurements of your current drawing practices.
 Then, as you implement changes to your CAD modeling and drafting routines you can easily determine the successful (and perhaps not so successful) changes.